-ObamaCare’s Cadillac Tax is a 40% excise tax on high end plans above $10,200 for individuals and $27,500 for family coverage starting in 2018.
+ObamaCare’s Cadillac Tax is a 40% excise tax on high end plans above $10,200 for individuals and $27,500 for family coverage that was set to start in 2018 but was been delayed.
 This tax is not deductible.
 The excise tax is one of the main revenue sources for the ACA, helps curb healthcare costs, and is also one of the bigger deterrents of income inequality in healthcare.

 Cadillac.
 As in if you want that high-end, luxury, gold-plated one that no one else on the block can afford, you’ll be paying more for it.

 UPDATE 2018: On January 22, 2018, Congress passed and the President signed a two-year delay of the “Cadillac Tax.”
 Learn more at Cigna.

 Who Pays ObamaCare’s Excise Tax?

 The Cadillac tax isn’t paid by individuals directly, instead health insurance issuers and sponsors of self-funded group health plans pay the tax.
 However, an excise tax in general typically results in that cost being passed on (at least in part) to the consumer.